Lauraevelynnn/IFMSANL_International_Database/README.md

 5. 📲 Sends these PDFs,  via WhatsApp.

 To make things even better, the program uses local AI to summarize emails, ensuring privacy and minimal environmental impact, no ChatGPT or Llama found here.
+Also note that, as of now, this only works on Windows.

 <details>
 <summary> Pictures of the database </summary>